Lifestyle, genetics, disorders (such as low thyroid hormone levels or kidney disease), drugs, or a combination can contribute.

 Lipid-lowering drugs do more than lower lipid levels—they can also prevent coronary artery disease.
 In addition, statins have been shown to reduce the risk of early death.

 Doctors usually do blood tests 2 to 3 months after treatment has started to determine whether lipid levels are decreasing.
-Once lipid levels have decreases sufficiently, doctors, do blood tests once or twice a year.
+Once lipid levels have decreased sufficiently, doctors do blood tests once or twice a year.
 Doctors no longer use specific targets for lipid levels.
 Instead, doctors try to lower the lipid levels by a certain percentage, typically about 30 to 50%.